vmedv/Benchmark-v700-performance-prediction/README.md

-Before launching benchmarks for different data structures --- it's necessary to build the project and it can be done with the following command:
+Before launching benchmarks for different data structures --- it's necessary to build the project, and it can be done with the following command:

 ```shell
 cd setbench/microbench
 make -j
 ```

+You can read about the redis implementation in [REDIS](./gsat/REDIS.md) and about other tree implementations in [TREES_IMPLEMENTATION](./gsat/TREES_IMPLEMENTATION.md).

 # LAUNCH